two-torial/two-torial/docs/games/beatstreamfinal/problems.md

 ### My Game Doesn't Boot After Following the Guide!

 !!! tip ""
 	The most common problem present here is if you do not have an E:/ drive.
-To resolve this issue, you must apply the `E:/drive fix` hex edit found [here.](hexedits.md)
+To resolve this issue, you must modify your game with the `E:/drive fix` patch.

 ### My Touchscreen Monitor Isn't Working